FirefoxBar/HeaderEditor/README.md

 # Header Editor

-A extension which can modify the request headers and response headers.
+A extension which can modify the request, include request headers, response headers, redirect requests, and cancel requests.

 This is a WebExtension.
 Require Firefox 52 or later.